-Check weekly that your Beagle’s ears are clean and get your hound used to having its teeth inspected.
-Some hounds, especially those who do not get much exercise on hard surfaces, grow rather long toenails, so pay attention to them by clipping the tip off or by filing, otherwise you will need to get your Vet’s help.
+Check weekly that your beagle’s ears are clean and get your hound used to have its teeth inspected.
+Some hounds, especially those who do not get much exercise on hard surfaces, grow rather long toenails, so pay attention to them by clipping the tip-off or by filing, otherwise, you will need to get your Vet’s help.

 You can still take your puppy out to get used to new noises and sights by wrapping it in a blanket and carrying it safely in your arms, or taking it for short journeys in the car.

 Most vaccines need a yearly booster, and licensed boarding kennels will need proof that this has been kept up to date.
 If you obtain a Welfare Beagle vaccination details will be passed to you where available, but if there is any doubt as to whether the vaccinations are up to date, then you must seek veterinary advice.

 Remember also that puppies and adult hounds must be regularly wormed.
 Also, think about getting your hound neutered – a very good idea for any pet hound.